cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/cross-team-collaboration.md

  You should see the following configuration: ![Notification Configuration](notification-config.png?width=50pc)

-1. To use Cross Team Collaboration we will need to update the **helloworld-nodejs** Jenkinsfile to listen for a notification event to be published by the upstream, or publishing, job.
+1. To use Cross Team Collaboration we will need to update the **insurance-frontend** Jenkinsfile to listen for a notification event to be published by the upstream, or publishing, job.
 We will do that by adding a [trigger directive](https://www.jenkins.io/doc/book/pipeline/syntax/#triggers) to your **Jenkinsfile** Pipeline script.
-2. Open the GitHub editor for the **Jenkinsfile** file in the **main** branch of your copy of the **helloworld-nodejs** repository.
+2. Open the GitHub editor for the **Jenkinsfile** file in the **main** branch of your copy of the **insurance-frontend** repository.
 3. Add the following `trigger` directive just above the top-level `stages` block:

 ```groovy